Geotag an image and return a SpatRaster based on coordinates from a

 If

-imghas at least 3 layers, the result will have an additional property setting layers 1 to 3 as the red, green and blue channels with names"r","g"and"b"andalphaif applicable.If
+imghas at least 3 layers, the result records layers 1 to 3 as the red, green and blue channels with names"r","g"and"b"andalphaif applicable.If

-imgalready has a definition of RGB values (this may be the case fortiff/tiffiles) the result will keep that channel definition.
+imgalready has an RGB specification (this may be the case fortif/tifffiles), the result keeps that specification.

 The resulting SpatRaster will have an RGB specification as explained in